HomeTips & IdeasHome Update IdeasHow to Update Your Home On a Budget – 6 Best Update Ideas

 • only use a paintbrush around the hinges (and tape those hinges off).

 Keeping your wood trim and doors?
-Check out this blog post for some great coordinating paint colours –The Best Paint Colours for Dark Trim
+Check out this blog post for some great coordinating paint colors –The Best Paint Colours for Dark Trim

 Entryway with Sherwin Williams Collonade Gray, front door painted Urbane Bronze, Pier 1 rug, large oversize metal clock and gray bench.
 Kylie M Interiors Edesign and online paint color consulting

-A FEW REASONS WHY YOU SHOULD PAINT THE INSIDE (AND OUTSIDE) OF YOUR FRONT DOOR
+A FEW REASONS TO PAINT THE INSIDE (& OUTSIDE) OF YOUR FRONT DOOR

-• If you have a back door (not including a sliding door) that leads out to your garden/backyard and it’s located in a major room (kitchen/family room/dining/etc…)
+• If you have a back door (not including a sliding door) that leads out to your garden/backyard and is located in a major room (kitchen/family room/dining/etc…)

 • If you have a pantry door in your kitchen that stands out in comparison to your cupboards (ie: you have espresso or wood cabinets and a white pantry door or white surround with a glass insert).
 Painting your pantry door will reduce the level of contrast in your space which will add to the flow and overall appeal OR it will add visual interest if you have all white cabinets/trims/doors.